The official blog of the Lung Institute.

 Success in Many Forms

 Eating a healthy, balanced diet is important for everyone, especially someone with a chronic lung disease.
 We hope you enjoy these lung healthy spring brunch recipes.
 Even during celebrations, choosing and cooking healthy foods can help you stay on the right track to better health.
-In combination with diet, alternative treatments such a stem cell therapy could also help improve your quality of life.
-If you or a loved one has a chronic lung disease and would like more information about stem cell therapy at the Lung Institute, contact us today by calling (800) 729-3065.
+In combination with diet, alternative treatments such a cellular therapy could also help improve your quality of life.
+If you or a loved one has a chronic lung disease and would like more information about cellular therapy at the Lung Institute, contact us today by calling (800) 729-3065.